MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-clv.md

 1. Select **Review** and **Save** the segment.

-You now have a segment that is dynamically updated and identifies customers that are predicted to generate more than $1500 of revenue in the next 12 months.
+You now have a segment that identifies customers who are predicted to generate more than $1500 of revenue in the next 12 months.
+This segment gets updated dynamically if more data is ingested.

-For more information, see [Create and manage segments](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/segments).
+For more information, see [Create and manage segments](segments.md).